openlibhums/memory-alpha/content/pages/support/plugins/books.md

 This is where categories can be created that books can be assigned to;such as imprints, collections or even record labels.

-All current categories are displayed on the right-hand side, with a link to the live website where you can view all monographs currently present in a category.
+All current categories are displayed on the right-hand side, with a link to the live website where you can view all monographs present in a category.

 Whilst books can be assigned to a category at any moment, it is